France detains soccer great Platini in 2022 World Cup probe

 French authorities did not announce any charges against the soccer legend or say exactly what he was being asked.
 He can be held for questioning for up to 48 hours, after which he can be either released or formally charged.

+It was the latest turn in a string of scandals in recent years that have brought down dozens of soccer officials from FIFA and other organizations over such offenses as vote-buying, kickbacks and bribery.

-The corruption and influence-peddling probe is one of several investigations launched by French prosecutors into an array of winning bids for major sports events, including the 2018 World Cup, awarded to Russia, the 2020 Olympic Games in Tokyo and track and field world championships.
+French prosecutors are known to be investigating an array of winning bids for major sports events, including the 2018 World Cup, awarded to Russia, the 2020 Olympic Games in Tokyo and track and field world championships.

-Platini's public relations representatives said he was also questioned about the awarding of the 2016 European Championship to France.

-"Michel Platini expresses himself serenely and precisely, answering all the questions, including those on the conditions for the awarding of the 2016 Euro, and has provided useful explanations," they said in a statement.
+Qatar beat the long-favored United States 14-8 when FIFA selected the host country for the 2022 World Cup.

+Former FIFA President Sepp Blatter, who presided over the vote, has accused Platini of backing out of a secret "gentleman's agreement" to award the tournament to the United States after meeting with Sarkozy, France's president at the time.

-Platini's representatives said the former France national team captain was taken into custody only for "technical reasons."
+Platini's representatives said he was taken into custody only for "technical reasons."
 His lawyer, William Bourdon, explained that police wanted to ensure that Platini and other witnesses couldn't confer with each other about their accounts.

-French prosecutors previously questioned former FIFA president Sepp Blatter, who oversaw the unusual vote that awarded both the 2022 and 2018 tournaments at the same time.

-Ahead of the FIFA vote, Sarkozy, France's president from 2007 to 2012, hosted a meeting in November 2010 that brought Platini together with Tamim bin Hamad al-Thani, then the crown prince of Qatar and now its ruling emir.
-Al-Thani also owns French soccer club Paris Saint-Germain, and Sarkozy frequently attends its games.
+Ahead of the FIFA vote, Sarkozy hosted a meeting in November 2010 that brought Platini together with Tamim bin Hamad al-Thani, then the crown prince of Qatar and now its ruling emir.
+Al-Thani also owns the French soccer club Paris Saint-Germain, and Sarkozy frequently attends its games.

 Platini has long insisted that the meeting did not influence his vote for Qatar less than two weeks later.